nicklasb/Controller/README.md

 * BLE, ESP-NOW and LoRa communication
 * GSM SMS reporting and control
 * GPS for positioning
-* Wake on GPIO, then BLE for low-power situations and alarms.
+* Wake on GPIO, then go to wireless for low-power situations and alarms.
 * Danger/intrusion detection (theft, camera), danger (fire, leaks)*

 The first evolution is hard-coded to a specific setup, the next will attempt to be more dynamic.